How Much Does a Gardener Cost?

 - Feeding the lawn with nutrients

 Keeping on top of these can ensure that your lawn looks perfect all year round.
-Lawns often take up a large portion of most gardens, so keeping on top of your lawn maintenance is a very important part of overall garden maintenance.
+Lawns often take up a large portion of most gardens, so keeping on top of your lawn maintenance is a very important part of overall garden upkeep.

 My garden is sloped but I would like to put a veg patch and perhaps some decking.
 What are the steps to levelling a garden?
 Size of garden is about 6 metres wide and 10 – 12 metres long.